chenhao-0531/2048/README.md

 # 2048

-2048 is a very fun game and I always like to play.
-So I decided to implemented the game in a webpage using HTML5, CSS3 and jQuery.
+Project Title
+- 2048

+Getting Started
+- Open index.html
-How to play: Use you arrow keys to move the tiles.
+- Use you arrow keys to move the tiles.
 When two tiles with the same number touch, they merge into one!

+Description
+- The Game 2048 is implemented based on HTML5, CSS3, JavaScript and jQuery.